kennizen/SDE-sheet/Pascal's Triangle.md

 row = 5;

 intuition is - nCr use this,
 4C0, 4C1, 4C2, 4C3, 4C4
 trick is multiply col no. in the denominator for the next nCr with the previous value.

+                nCr = (nCr-1 * (n - r + 1))/r